oracle/odpi/doc/src/public_functions/dpiStmt.rst

 .. function:: int dpiStmt_getBindCount(dpiStmt \*stmt, uint32_t \*count)

-    Returns the number of unique bind variables in the prepared statement.
+    Returns the number of bind variables in the prepared statement.
+In SQL statements this is the total number of bind variables whereas in PL/SQL statements this is the count of the **unique** bind variables.

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.